Efficient Radiofrequency Sensing with Fluorescence Encoding: Conclusion

 We have demonstrated a fluorescence-encoding approach for quantum sensing that expands the capability of AC magnetic field sensing.
 By monitoring spin-dependent fluorescence under continuous microwave excitation at the point of maximum ODMR sensitivity, we circumvent the coherence-time limitations that constrain conventional dynamical decoupling methods, enabling robust detection in the DC-MHz regime with shot-noise-limited sensitivity.
 This approach is technically straightforward to implement and does not require careful optimization of microwave pulse sequences.

-Using this approach, we are able to transform NV centers - a model defect system - into nanoscale spectrum analyzers, simultaneously realizing broad measurement bandwidth and high spectral resolution.
+Using this approach, we are able to transform NV centers - a model defect system - into nanoscale spectrum analyzers, simultaneously realizing broad measurement bandwidth and high spectral resolution. \redd{This capability sets the approach apart from established methods for frequency-resolved sensing.
+Lock-in detection, a common experimental strategy, isolates a known low-frequency modulating signal but does not reconstruct the spectrum itself.
+Direct time-domain detection has been used to recover transient signals, but requires either high-fidelity real-time readout or sufficient prior knowledge of the signal to apply advanced processing such as wavelet reconstruction\cite{barryOpticalMagneticDetection2016}.
+A more recent alternative based on Ramsey correlation measurements can improve low-frequency sensitivity\cite{zohar2026ramsey} but requires vector microwave control and a comparatively complicated filter function.
+While the sensitivity of our approach is limited to that of DC sensing (strictly constrained by photon detection rate, contrast, and ODMR resonance width), it combines spectrum analyzing capability with simple experimental implementation.}

 Beyond the NV center platform used here, this technique is immediately applicable to the rapidly expanding ecosystem of optically-active spin qubits, including organic molecules and engineered fluorescent proteins, where short coherence times may preclude AC sensing methods.
 This work establishes fluorescence encoding as a complementary sensing modality that, alongside existing coherent techniques, significantly expands the operational parameter space for quantum sensing technologies.